navmenu

 Actually no. A high score is bad.

-Consumer's test procedure defined the end of life of their batteries to be when "the battery capacity is reduced to 50 percent of its starting charge" - by which they probably mean 50% of its initial capacity.
-That's OK - the test has to finish sometime - but the article claims that the Energizer Recharge was "the most consistent performer, losing only 21 percent of its running-time by the end of its life."
+Consumer's test procedure defined the end of life of their batteries to be when "the battery capacity is reduced to 50 percent of its starting charge", by which they probably mean 50% of its initial capacity.
+That's OK – the test has to finish sometime – but the article claims that the Energizer Recharge was "the most consistent performer, losing only 21 percent of its running-time by the end of its life."

 How is it possible for a battery to lose 50% of its capacity but only 21% of its runtime?

-Clearly the discharge did not involve a constant current discharge, which would always give 50% runtime for 50% capacity.
-The simplest way to explain it is if the test involved a constant resistance load, for example, by using a 1 Ω resistor.
+The simplest way to explain the Energizer Recharge result is if the test involved a constant resistance load, for example, by using a 1 Ω resistor.
 The current the resistor draws will depend on the voltage of the battery according to Ohm's Law, V = I * R (or I = V / R).
 Because the resistor is 1 Ω, V = I. The battery condition deteriorates during the testing, so at the end of the test the battery cannot deliver the same voltage as when it was new.
+This is because the battery's internal resistance increases, meaning any load placed on the battery sees a lower voltage because some of the battery's voltage has already been dropped across the battery's increased internal resistance.
 Less voltage means less current, and because the current has decreased, runtime is extended compared with what it would have been with a constant current test.
-A standard resistor across the battery terminals also allows easy calculation of capacity using a voltage logger and Ohm's Law.
+A standard resistor across the battery terminals allows the calculation of capacity using a voltage logger and Ohm's Law.

 In other words, Consumer's Consistency figure is actually a Crappiness figure.
 The higher the Consistency figure the worse a battery performed, because the extension in runtime is a direct result of an undesirable lower voltage.